silveirago/DIY-Midi-Controller-full/README.md

     - Update 7 (06/02/20): Velocity Variable
     - Update 8 (06/02/20): Buttons using CC
     - Update 9 (06/08/20): Toggle mode added
-    - Update 10 (11/17/20): Addressable led Midi feedback with FastLed lib (ATmega32U4 only)
+    - Update 10 (11/17/20): Addressable LED MIDI feedback with FastLED lib (ATmega32U4 only)
-    - Update 11 (03/14/21): Tabs; Oled displays, 75HC595 Bit shifter for LED feedback and VU; and many fixes.
+    - Update 11 (03/14/21): Tabs; OLED displays, 75HC595 bit shifter for LED feedback and VU; and many fixes.
     - Update 12 (06/25/21): Better pot reading; High Res Faders; Motorized Faders.
     - Update 13 (01/09/21): Custom Note Numbers, CC and Toggle: Now you can use them at the same time with different buttons.
     - Update 14 (01/09/21): How to change octaves and show it on the display.
     - Update 15 (01/04/22): Motorized Faders
-    - Update 16 (01/08/22): MIDI Din
+    - Update 16 (01/08/22): MIDI DIN
     - Update 17 (01/11/22): BLE MIDI
     - Update 18 (04/14/23): More MIDI Messages
     - Update 19 (04/14/23): LED MIDI In in the Arduino (w/o bit shifter)